olliw42/fastmavlink/README.md

 You don't believe this all this can be true, you think it must be exaggerated?
 Well, when please check it out and judge :)

 The fastMavlink library is used in two projects of mine, the [STorM32 gimbal controller](http://www.olliw.eu/2013/storm32bgc/) and the [MAVLink for OpenTx](http://www.olliw.eu/2020/olliwtelem/) projects.
 So, it can claim some maturity.
-Yet, obviously, there is plenty of room to further improve, extend and advance it.
+Yet, obviously, the software is offered as is with no explicit or implied warranty, and there is plenty of room to further improve, extend and advance it.
 Suggestions are welcome.

 ## Licence ##